ozgrhn/Vanilla-JS-Projects/README.md

-# Vanilla-JS-Projects
+# Vanilla JS Projects

-these projects for just simple and practice
+These projects are just for simple practice and improving my JavaScript fundamentals.

+## Projects

+1. **To-Do App** – Add, remove and complete tasks.